 Using a VPN to watch blocked videos will probably be breaking some of these services’ terms and conditions as well.
 We’re yet to hear of any paying customers that have had their video streaming accounts suspended or even stopped, but that doesn’t mean it couldn’t happen.

-- With NordVPN you can simply swipe across the map until you can see the USA, and tap on one of the pins.
+With NordVPN you can simply swipe across the map until you can see the US, and tap on one of the pins.

 How to turn off a VPN on an iPhone or iPad